04 April 2024

 13:30 — A taste of the sea

-Head to the seafront for a bite to eat — I always find that seafood tastes better in the exhilarating sea air and with a sea vie (so does most food).
-When the weather is kind, it's a pleasure to get fish and chips from Regency and eat it on the beach.
-For a little more shelter, try Shelter Hall, which hosts a regularly changing selection of local street food vendors.
-For fancier seafood fare, check out Riddle & Finns' beachfront restaurant (they also have a branch in The Lanes).
-If you're seeking thrills or feeling lucky, head to the Brighton Palace Pier for a ride or to try your hand at one of the arcade games, respectively.
+When more shelter is needed, try Shelter Hall, which hosts a selection of local street food vendors.
+Riddle & Finns' beachfront restaurant has fancier seafood fare (they also have a branch in The Lanes).
+And if you're seeking thrills or feeling lucky, head to the Brighton Palace Pier for a ride or to try your hand at the arcade games.

 15:00 — Shopping and La(i)ne-hopping